This plugin contains an interface to reconstruct interactively and recursively a cell lineage from a static labeled image. It allows to :

 - save as a tree file compatible with other tree viewer and/or TreeJ

 TreeJ should be launched on a 2D or 3D labeled image (8 bits, 16 bits or 32 bits).
 The labeling can be discontinuous and watershed lines, if present, are not a problem.
 The region labels with zero are considered as the background.
+As TreeJ changes labels in the image, the input image is protected but the output images may have a different depth.

 To link two sister cells (in Pair cells panel):